dusk-network/dusk-protocol/consensus/basics/blockchain.md

 [^1]: In principle, a malicious block generator could create two valid candidate blocks.
 However, this case is automatically handled in the Validation step, since provisioners will reach agreement on a specific block hash.

+[^2]: While this assumption is secure enough, and confirmed empirically, proper calculations are due in the future to confirm the non-negligibility of such probability.
+A possible consequence of such assumption being non-true would be an increase in the number of blocks being required to be marked as *final*.

 <!------------------------- LINKS ------------------------->
 <!-- https://github.com/dusk-network/dusk-protocol/tree/main/consensus/basics/blockchain.md -->